Shops, lights and grills! Architects' proposed designs for a modern Manila underpass

 “The underpass idea looks nice… Pero you must do something about the flood din… Ilang bagyo din ang dumaan na naging impassable ‘yung nga ‘yun,” another user said.

-Moreno in his early days vowed to make Manila “great” city by reviving the capital’s historic areas such as Escolta Street, Intramuros and Chinatown to remind Filipinos of their history and heritage.
+Moreno in his early days vowed to make Manila “great” again by reviving the capital’s historic areas such as Escolta Street, Intramuros and Chinatown to remind Filipinos of their history and heritage.

 He vowed to make the city tourist-friendly by 2021, where people can visit museums and shopping and dining spots.